-This year, my long-term test bike for BikeRadar is a Rå Valravn S – a gravel bike with a custom geometry and custom build, fitted with SRAM and RockShox’s XPLR components.
+This year, my long-term test bike for BikeRadar is a Rå Valravn S – a steel gravel bike with a custom geometry and custom build, fitted with SRAM and RockShox’s XPLR components.

-While I wouldn’t say I’m exactly new to the world of gravel riding, as it hasn’t been the primary focus of my job (which is reviewing mountain bikes), I’ve not ridden as many bikes as some of our gravel-heavy testers on BikeRadar.
+While I wouldn’t say I’m exactly new to the world of gravel riding, because it hasn’t been the primary focus of my job (which is reviewing mountain bikes), I’ve not ridden as many bikes as some of our gravel-heavy testers on BikeRadar.

 That’s not to say I haven’t spent a lot of time on one, though.
-In fact, over the last couple of years I’ve racked up hundreds, probably thousands of miles aboard a 2019 Specialized Diverge Comp which I rated, for the most part at least, very highly.
+In fact, over the last couple of years I’ve racked up hundreds, probably thousands of miles aboard a 2019 Specialized Diverge Comp, which I rated, for the most part at least, very highly.

-However, when it came to the more technical sections that you might encounter when gravel riding, the Diverge could fall short at times.
+However, when it came to the more technical sections you might encounter when gravel riding, the Diverge could fall short at times.
 That’s not to say it would for everyone, but as a mountain biker, maybe my off-road bar has been set a little higher.

 Sure, Future Shock helped, but didn’t always feel as controlled as I’d have liked.